School of Physical Sciences at The Open University

 You do not need to submit a research proposal, as it is already defined by us.
 You are encouraged to contact the lead supervisor of the project(s) for any informal enquiries.

-Interviews will take place remotely on 7-9th February 2024.
+Interviews will take place remotely in the week beginning on 22nd April 2024.

 Funding and Eligibility